 Things to Consider While Working with Custom Dimensions

-NOTE: Users with the Owner or Admin access level can add or edit
+NOTE: Users with the Owner or Admin access level can add or edit custom dimensions.

-- For Web Testing, Fullstack, and Personalization campaigns, the Custom Dimension can only be applied with the user-level scope.
+- For Web Testing, Fullstack, Mobile App A/B, and Personalization campaigns, the Custom Dimension can only be applied with the user-level scope.
 Also, for report filtering, the Custom Dimension can be used only after the feature is rolled out.
 To learn more about the scope, refer to Determining Scope in Custom Dimensions

 - You can send custom dimension data only from pages where visitors are being tracked.
-For example, if heatmap is running on the page, or a test is running
+For example, if a heatmap is running on the page, or a test is running

 - By default, VWO detects and anonymize all the data that look like email addresses, credit card, social security numbers, phone numbers, authentication token, and other sensitive information.
 Make sure not to send such data via the Custom Dimensions